tjol/ckdl/doc/ckdl-api.rst

     .. c:enumerator:: KDL_DETECT_VERSION

         Allow both KDL v2 and KDL v1.
-This will be the default in future.
+This is the default.

         This mode aims to produce entirely correct output for all KDLv2 documents as well as for *almost* all KDLv1 documents.
 If you need complete KDLv1 compliance, use